 In the event that power is lost to the system, database is stored in 16MB of NAND Flash indefinetly.
 Temporary logs, peg counts, alarms and statistics are stored in 2MB of SRAM by a "super capacitor" for approximately 12 hours.
 Additionally, the MMC+ card may be used to store the system database.
-The Installation Tool (IT) or Device Manager administrative interface may be used to produce a backup copy of the customer data.
+The Device Manager administrative interface may be used to produce a backup copy of the customer data.